 # State Management

-- Server state: TanStack Query (React Query v5).
-All API calls go through custom hooks in `features/{feature}/hooks/`.
+- Server state in Client Components: TanStack Query (React Query v5).

 - Client state: Zustand for global UI state (theme, sidebar, modals).
-Keep stores in `src/stores/`.
+Keep stores in `stores/`.

 - Form state: React Hook Form with Zod validation schemas.
 Schemas live next to the form component.

-- URL state: Use `useSearchParams` for filters, pagination, and sort state.
+- URL state: Use `useSearchParams` for filters, pagination, sort.
 Don't duplicate URL state in Zustand.

 Claude Code runs commands in your terminal.
 If it doesn't know your exact commands, it guesses — and guesses wrong.